Sandstorm831/chessdom/README.md

 <li>

-#### Stockfish Folder
+#### Stockfish Folder and C++ code anomaly

 Stockfish folder present in the root, is a dormant folder and doesn't help in any of the functionalities up untill current project scenario and removing the whole folder at once also will not have any impact in proper functioning of the project.
 It's kept because it can be moulded into added functionalities in future.
 The folder structure is as follows

 ```
 stockfish                // Dormant stockfish folder
 ┣ stockfish              // Complete Stockfish 17 code folder